EricFeng20001120/vscode_GenAI_Extension/README.md

 Receive real-time code completions as you type.

  Supports JavaScript and Python file.
- Provides context-aware suggestions powered by your local LL.
+ Provides context-aware suggestions powered by your local LLM.

 ## Chat-Based Code Assistance

 Engage in a chat with the LLM for code-related queris.
-- Initiate a chat session within VS Coe.- Ask questions or request code snippes.- Apply suggested changes directly to your codebae.
+- Initiate a chat session within VS Coe.- Ask questions or request code snippes.- Apply suggested changes directly to your codebase.

 ---

 # Installation

-- Ensure you have a local LLM server running (e.g., LLaMA 3.1) accessible at `http://localhost:11434/api/cha`.
+- Ensure you have a local LLM server running (e.g., LLaMA 3.1) accessible at `http://localhost:11434/api/chat`.
-- Clone this repository or download the extension packae.
+- Clone this repository or download the extension package.
-- Open the project in VS Coe.
+- Open the project in VS Code.
-- Run `npm install` to install dependencis.
+- Run `npm install` to install dependenceis.
-- Press `F5` to launch the extension in a new Extension Development Host windw.
+- Press `F5` to launch the extension in a new Extension Development Host window.

 ---